olaishola05/GADS2020-cloud-practice-project/lab_translations/lab1.md

 `gcloud compute instances list`

-You will see your web server's home page, including your custom text
+Paste external IP address a browser on a new tab, You will see your web server's home page, including your custom text